HumbleCreators/AI-Ethics-Auditor/README.md

 2. 💾 Download debiased dataset or model
 3. 📄 Save PDF report for compliance

-## 💻 Tech Stack
+##  Tech Stack💻
-- 🔧 Backend: Python, FastAPI, Fairlearn, SHAP, SQLite
+-  Backend: Python, FastAPI, Fairlearn, SHAP, SQLite🔧
-- 🎨 Frontend: Streamlit, Plotly, D3.js
+-  Frontend: Streamlit, Plotly, D3.js🎨

 ##  Future Roadmap🗺️
-1. 🔌 VS Code extension for in-IDE bias checking🔌
+1. VS Code extension for in-IDE bias checking🔌
 2. NLP bias detection (Hugging Face integration)🔤
 3. Automated compliance reporting (PDF/LaTeX)📑

-## 🤝 Contributing
+##  Contributing🤝
 1. Fork the repository🔀
 2. Create a feature branch (feature/your-feature)🌿
 3. Submit a PR with tests and documentation📝
 4. Join our Discussions for major changes💬

-## 📞 Support
+##  Support📞
-- 🐛 Open an issue or email humblecreators500@gmail.com for support
+-  Open an issue or email humblecreators500@gmail.com for support🐛
-- 💭 Join our community discussions for general questions
+-  Join our community discussions for general questions💭

 ## 📜 License
 This project is licensed under the **MIT License**.
 See the [LICENSE](./LICENSE) file for details.